Johnson locks down England as UK COVID-19 cases pass 1 million

 Johnson was criticised by political opponents for moving too slowly into the first national lockdown, which stretched from Mar 23 to Jul 4.
 He fell ill with COVID in late March and was hospitalised in early April.

+The new lockdown will heap more pressure on finance minister Rishi Sunak and the Bank of England to increase their already huge support for the UK economy, the world's sixth-biggest.
+The economy slumped a record 20% in the spring.

-So far the United Kingdom has reported 46,555 COVID-19 deaths - defined as those dying within 28 days of a positive test.
-A broader death measure of those with COVID-19 on their death certificates gives the toll as 58,925.
+So far, the United Kingdom has reported 46,555 COVID-19 deaths - defined as those dying within 28 days of a positive test.
+A broader measure of those with COVID-19 on their death certificates puts the toll at 58,925.

 The United Kingdom has the world's fifth largest official death toll, after the United States, Brazil, India and Mexico, according to a Johns Hopkins University tally.